zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/DropdownTask/README.md

        "task":"T0",
        "value":[
           {
-             "value":"THIS IS A FREE ANSWER",
+             "value":"THIS IS A FREE ANSWER",  // (assuming someone set ENABLE_OTHER_OPTION=true in the DdSelect.js code) "option":false
-             "option":false
           }
        ]